arblane/clip-firebot-setup/README.md

 Import setup for Firebot by going to Settings > Setups > Import Setup.

 Choose the file "Clip.firebotsetup" from the location you just downloaded it to, then click Import setup.
+Also download the provided css and html files.
+Customize as needed.

 # Usage